1840 United States presidential election: Whig Party nomination

 The first national convention of the Whig Party was called for by members of the party in Congress and it was attended by almost 250 delegates in Harrisburg, Pennsylvania.
 Henry Clay, William Henry Harrison, and Winfield Scott ran for the party's presidential nomination.
 The delegations of each state balloted separately before meeting together with the other representatives of the states.
 Clay initially led on the first ballot, but Harrison won on the final ballot with 148 votes compared to Clay's 90 votes and Scott's 16 votes after supporters from Scott switched to Harrison.
-John Tyler was selected as a fractional and geographical balance to Harrison.
+John Tyler was selected as a factional and geographical balance to Harrison.

 Democratic Party nomination

 Democratic members of the New Hampshire General Court made a call for the 1840 Democratic National Convention which was held in Baltimore, Maryland in May 1840.
 Delegates from twenty-two states attended the convention, but the sizes of the delegations varied with New Jersey having fifty-nine delegates to cast its eight votes while Massachusetts only had one delegate to cast its fourteen votes.

 A committee was formed to make recommendations for the nominations and the committee supported Van Buren for renomination which was approved by acclamation.
 However, the vice-presidential nomination was left vacant due to opposition to Vice President Richard M. Johnson's personal life.